aftoro/Proyecto-final-lenguajes-formales/README.md

 ## General Usage

+1. Install tabulate using pip install tabulate
-1. Run the main Python file.
+2. Run the main Python file.
-2. Enter a grammar using the following format:
+3. Enter a grammar using the following format:
    - Each production should start with the non-terminal, followed by `->`, and the alternatives separated by `|`.
    - Symbols must be separated by spaces.
    - Epsilon (empty production) is represented by the symbol `ε`.